March 5, 2022

 Hi!
 I'm Michelle Martinez, and I'm a Sacred Sex Coach.

-I help people unravel internalized shame around their bodies and sexuality, so they can experience the spiritual expansiveness and sexual aliveness that the human body is designed for!
+I help people unravel internalized shame around their bodies and sexuality, so they can embody the grounded love, expansive pleasure, and intimate union the human body is designed for!

 What I Do

 Since 2019, I have provided private Sacred Sexuality coaching to men, women, and couples seeking to elevate pleasure and deepen intimacy in their sexual connections.
 First and foremost, this refers to the connection they have with themselves, but also with others.